Eels' Mark Oliver Everett Reflects On Life In Constant Motion

-Eels' Four-Year Break Led To Songs About Falling Apart, Bouncing Back And Being A Dad
+Eels' 4-Year Break Led To Songs About Falling Apart, Bouncing Back And Being A Dad

-Eels' Four-Year Break Led To Songs About Falling Apart, Bouncing Back And Being A Dad
+Eels' 4-Year Break Led To Songs About Falling Apart, Bouncing Back And Being A Dad

 Four years ago, Eels founder Mark Oliver Everett decided to take a break.
 After 25 years of making music, he says, "I got to the point where if you do any one thing too much in your life, it catches up to you and makes it clear that you need to do something else."